-Welaser, CLOSER TO PESTICIDE-FREE AGRICULTURE
+Welaser, Closer To Pesticide-Free Agriculture

+The WeLASER consortium working group is testing the prototype in the field

-Producing more, in a less polluting way and with all the guarantees for human health and the planet's health is possible.
-An international partnership from 8 EU countries.
+Produce more, without polluting and with all guarantees for human and planetary health.
+10 Entities from Denmark and 7 other EU countries.

-MADRID, Dec.
-18, 2023 /PRNewswire/ -- After 3 years of work, an international partnership has realised a precision weeding tool proving that herbicide free agriculture is at hand .
+COPENHAGUEN, DENMARK, December 20, 2023 /EINPresswire / -- After 3 years of work, an international partnership has realised a precision weeding tool proving that herbicide free agriculture is at hand.

 Although this project is currently concluding this first phase of development, further work will be needed, for example, to reduce the time required to work in the field, to make the prototype easier to handle and connect, and to reduce production costs in order to achieve a marketable model on the market.